 International treaties and their implementation and interpretation influence the potential future trajectories of Blue Industries.
 For example, deep-seabed mining is unlikely to evolve into an acceptable blue industrial activity any time soon following a civil-society backlash against it.
-Meanwhile, fishing activities will be influenced by the High Seas Treaty and WTO AFS.
+Meanwhile, fishing activities will be influenced by the High Seas Treaty and WTO Agreement on Fisheries Subsidies.